Haworth Inc.

 Haworth Inc. is a privately held, family-owned office furniture manufacturer headquartered in Holland, Michigan, United States.
-Founded in 1948 by G. W. Haworth, the company designs and manufactures furniture solutions including seating, tables, movable walls, panels, storage, and wood casegoods.
-Haworth's furniture pieces, combined with interior design and technology solutions, are intended to create a focus on “organic workspaces that help people perform their best.”
+Founded in 1948 by G. W. Haworth, the company designs and manufactures seating, tables, movable walls, panels, storage, and wood casegoods.
+Haworth's furniture pieces, combined with interior design and technology, are intended to create a focus on "organic workspaces that help people perform their best."
 Haworth employs 7,500 workers and has 650 dealerships in more than 120 countries.
 2021 global sales reached $1.96 billion, a 6.2-percent increase from 2020.

 Brands/companies

-Haworth's brand portfolio includes Italian design brands Poltrona Frau, Cassina, and Cappellini; technology software solution Bluescape; and outdoor furniture maker JANUS et Cie.
-The Haworth Health Environments brand offers healthcare furniture solutions.
-Haworth also owns shares in BuzziSpace, a Belgium-based company focusing on acoustic and collaborative workspace solutions.
+Haworth's brand portfolio includes Italian design brands Poltrona Frau, Cassina, and Cappellini; technology software Bluescape; and outdoor furniture maker JANUS et Cie.
+The Haworth Health Environments brand offers healthcare furniture.
+Haworth also owns shares in BuzziSpace, a Belgium-based company focusing on acoustic and collaborative workspace.

 History

 1940s–70s

 During the 1940s, while teaching Industrial Arts at Holland High School, G.W.
 Haworth started a woodworking shop as a hobby in his garage.
 His intention was to increase the income for his children's future college education by producing and selling special-order wood products.
 As his reputation and orders grew, he expanded to a 4,800-square-foot plant in Holland, Michigan and decided to turn his sideline into a full-time business, launching Modern Products in 1948.
 In the 1950s, the focus of Modern Products shifted toward office environments in response to the development of modular office partitions, and the company changed its name to Modern Partitions.

 In 1976, G.W.'s son, Dick Haworth, took over as president and CEO.
 Under Dick's leadership, the company's name changed to Haworth and focused exclusively on contract office furniture.
 Dick invented the first cubicle wall panels with internal wiring.
 These panels could be snapped together and eliminated the client's need to pay electricians to wire office spaces.
 In 1977, Haworth International Inc. was formed to set up foreign licenses for the manufacture and marketing of office interior systems.
 A year later, Haworth opened a national showroom in Chicago's Merchandise Mart.